 Start Building Your Own Web Test

-So far you have seen a sample test execute on your desktop, let’s take a look at the process for building your own test.
+So far you have seen a sample test executed on your desktop, let’s take a look at the process for building your own test.

-#1) Click on New Project and the Create new project dialog will appear.
+#1) Click on New Project and then Create a new project dialogue will appear.

 #2) Enter a project name, select your preferred programing language, and then click Save.
 If you select Java, Ranorex Webtestit “scaffolds” your project with Maven, Apache’s build automation tool, and the widely used TestNG testing framework.
 Then, the Project workspace appears.

 #3) You may see a warning that Ranorex Webtestit is disconnected from Ranorex Selocity.
 Install the Ranorex Selocity add-on to Chrome DevTools if you haven’t done so already.